 Leptospirosis infections can cause severe infections and death.
 It infects certain kinds of mammals, including sea lions, dogs, rodents, and humans.
 So far, this infection hasn't been a concern for cats.
-Since I am not a human physician questions about Leptospirosis in people should be discussed with your physician.
+Specific questions about Leptospirosis in people should be discussed with your physician.
 But any infection that can be transferred between animals and people should make all of us concerned enough to learn more, in order to keep both our human and our furry family safe and healthy.

 Leptospirosis infection causes severe damage to the kidneys, liver and other organs.
 It is most commonly acquired by contact with the urine, or substances contaminated by urine, from infected animals.
 Like many infections, there is a period of time after exposure where dogs may show no signs of illness at all.
 But if an infection develops, approximately 4 to 10 days AFTER getting infected, your dog may show signs of fever, loss of appetite, aches and pains, and can generally just look depressed and sick.
 Many dogs will get worse quickly as the bacteria infects the kidneys and causes kidney failure.
 When this happens, your dog may start vomiting and become dehydrated.

 Kidney failure can also be very painful, so dogs may arch their backs or cry out when they are lifted or their bellies are touched.
 It's confusing but kidney failure doesn't always mean that your dog stops being able to urinate.
 In some cases, your dog may drink and urinate more than normal, but that is due to the kidneys losing their ability to concentrate urine normally.
 In other cases, your dog may urinate very little or not at all.
 There are other symptoms as well, but they can vary in each dog.